lyy005/Aphid_AL4_chromosome_assembly/README.md

 Scripts can be found under: ./step_4/

 ## Citation:
-Li Y, Park H, Smith TE, and Moran NA.
-2019.
-Gene Family Evolution in the Pea Aphid Based on Chromosome-level Genome Assembly.
+Li, Y., Park, H., Smith, T.E. and Moran, N.A., 2019.
+Gene family evolution in the pea aphid based on chromosome-level genome assembly.
+Molecular biology and evolution, 36(10), pp.2143-2156.